HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

 ### Dynamic `import()`

-[Dynamic `import()`](https://v8.dev/features/dynamic-import) is a variant of the [static `import` syntax](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/import) that can be run anywhere in a script, whereas static `import` expressions must be run at the top of a JavaScript file and nowhere else.
+<a hreflang="en" href="https://v8.dev/features/dynamic-import">Dynamic `import()`</a> is a variant of the [static `import` syntax](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/import) that can be run anywhere in a script, whereas static `import` expressions must be run at the top of a JavaScript file and nowhere else.

 Dynamic `import()` allows developers to effectively "split" off chunks of JavaScript code from their main bundles to be loaded on-demand, which can improve startup performance by loading less JavaScript upfront.